rodionovsasha/jfixtures/README.md

     name: Vlad
     age: 29
 ```
 where `friends` is a table name.
-The items of `applies_to:` could be a either a string or a regular expression.
+* `applies_to` can be a regular expression starts with /
+* `applies_to` can be a comma separated string like "table1, table2, /user.+"
+* `applies_to` can be an array of strings, regexps or other arrays

 Accepted values for `generate` section: `true, false, on, off`.

-If configuration for tables is not set the system will generate `ID` column by default.
+If configuration for tables is not set the system will generate `id` column by default.

-Another option: not all tables can contain `ID` column as a primary key.
+Another option: not all tables can contain `id` column as a primary key.
 In this case any custom id can be set using `column` section.
 Source YAML:

 ```yaml